securefederatedai/openfl/docs/overriding_agg_fn.rst

 Example of a Privileged Aggregation Function
 ========================================

 Most of the time the AggregationFunction interface is sufficient to implement custom methods, but in certain scenarios users may want to store additional information inside the TensorDB Dataframe beyond the aggregated tensor.
-The :class:`openfl.component.aggregation_functions.experimental.PrivilegedAggregationFunction` interface is provided for this use, and gives the user direct access to aggregator's TensorDB dataframe (notice the `tensor_db` param in the call function replaces the `db_iterator` from the standard AggregationFunction interface).
+The :class:`openfl.interface.aggregation_functions.experimental.PrivilegedAggregationFunction` interface is provided for this use, and gives the user direct access to aggregator's TensorDB dataframe (notice the `tensor_db` param in the call function replaces the `db_iterator` from the standard AggregationFunction interface).
 As the name suggests, this interface is called privileged because with great power comes great responsibility, and modifying the TensorDB dataframe directly can lead to unexpected behavior and experiment failures if entries are arbitrarily deleted.

 .. code-block:: python

-    from openfl.component.aggregation_functions.experimental import PrivilegedAggregationFunction
+    from openfl.interface.aggregation_functions.experimental import PrivilegedAggregationFunction
     import numpy as np
     import pandas as pd